lslumass/HyresBuilder/README.md

-# HyresBuilder: for running HyRes and iCon simulation.
+# HyresBuilder: for running HyRes simulation.
 This package is built for the simulation of HyRes protein simulation.
 **Main functions:**
 1. Construct HyRes peptide structure from sequence or convert atomistic structure into HyRes model;